 The American Express card effectively earns 1% on most regular non-travel purchases, since it earns one point per dollar and each point is worth about 1 cent or as much as 1.2 cents depending on how they’re redeemed.
 Some purchases earn more rewards.
 Flights booked directly with airlines or through American Express’ travel portal and eligible hotels booked on the travel portal earn 5 points per dollar spent.
 The Mastercard® Black Card™ earns a higher reward rate for regular purchases, at 1.5% to 2% depending on how you redeem your points, but can’t compete with the 5x travel multiplier on the Platinum card.

 The Platinum card welcome bonus seems to change often and can be quite valuable, especially considering the Mastercard® Black Card™ has no intro bonus.
 When this article was last updated, the Platinum card offered 60,000 membership rewards points after you spend $5,000 on purchases within the first 3 months of account opening.
 That’s $600 if you redeem the points in a way that gets 1 cent per point.
 Or, if you transfer the points to an airline to book a flight you may be able to effectively get a higher rate of 1.2 cents per point for airfare redemptions.

-The Chase Sapphire Reserve® (Review) is a popular newcomer in the high-end travel card market.
-It has a slightly lower annual fee of $450, but its annual travel credit is $300, which is three times the travel credit of the Mastercard® Black Card™.
+The Chase Sapphire Reserve® (Review) is popular, a relative newcomer in the high-end travel card market.
+It has a slightly higher annual fee of $550, but its annual travel credit is $300, which is three times the travel credit of the Mastercard Black Card.

 If you spend a lot on travel and dining, the Chase Sapphire Reserve can provide much higher rewards than the Mastercard Black Card.
 It earns 10X points per dollar on Lyft rides through March 2020, 3X points per dollar on travel and dining expenses, and 1X point per dollar spent on everything else.
 Depending on how you redeem the points, your effective rewards rate could be quite a bit higher with the Chase Sapphire Reserve than the Mastercard Black Card.